This document is effective from November 2017

 Request to use alternative rules not covered above

-If a tournament organiser wants to use rule variations not covered above, then the tournament may apply to the Director of Home Chess for a dispensation to use those rules.
+If an event organiser wants to use rule variations not covered above, then the event may apply to the Director of Home Chess for a dispensation to use those rules, which will be communicated to the director responsible for grading.
 Reasonable requests will not be rejected, and may find their way into future revisions of this document.